michaelschaub/michaelschaub.github.io/index.md

 <!--{: .notice--success}-->

 ### News and Events
+***January 21, 2022*** -- Three papers accepted at ICASSP, including two with my students Michael and Florian.
 ***December 30, 2021*** -- Paper with Leonie on dynamics on temporal hypergraphs out in PRE [here](https://doi.org/10.1103/PhysRevE.104.064305).
 ***November 30, 2021*** -- Paper with Florian on outlier detection for trajectories [here](https://arxiv.org/abs/2111.13235).
 ***November 10, 2021*** -- Paper with Leonie published in Applied Network Science [here](https://doi.org/10.1007/s41109-021-00425-z).